pydicom/sendit/docs/deidentify.md

 ```

-In order to give each entity and item the unique IDs shown above (`entity` and `item`), we use default header fields `PatientID` and `SOPInstanceUID`.
+In order to give each entity and item the unique IDs shown above (`entity` and `item`), we use default header fields `AccessionNumber` and `SOPInstanceUID`.
 These defaults are defined in the deid `dicom/config.json` file.
 If you want to change this in the sendit application, the `get_identifiers` (imported as `get_ids`) can take an optional `entity_id="CustomHeaderID"` and `item_id="CustomItemID"` fields.
 And also notice by default we expand sequences, meaning each item in any list (recursively to the deepest level) of items shoved into a single dicom field will be flattened into the structure above.

 ### 2. Prepare Request
 Once we have this flat list, we then need to prepare a very minimal request to send to the DASHER API, which expects a particular format, and specific fields related to the ids and timestamps of each item and entity.
 For DASHER, the preparation of that request looks like this: